anagha-microsoft/ncr-mlops-hol/lab-guide/05a-DataScientistTrials-1.md

 <br>

+## 15.0.
+Notebook review part 10 - run multiple predictions in a call, including as called by REST service when we operationalize it
 ![dse1-9](../images/0001-run-experiment-09.png)
 <br>
 <hr>
 <br>

 ## Next steps
-Move to the next module -> data scientist trials with AML integration.
+Move to the next module -> data scientist trials continued, this time, with AML integration.